parimalp/digital_design_tutorial/Building_Basic_Elements_for_IPI.md

 The IP Identification customized fields

-5. Select **IP Compatibility**.
+5. Select IP *Compatibility*.
 This shows the different Xilinx FPGA Families that the IP can be used in.
-The value is inherited from the device selected for the project.
-6. Right click in the *Family Support table* and select **Add Family…** from the menu.
+6. Select *Package for IPI* option.
-7. Select the **Zynq** and **Spartan7** families as we will be using this IP on the boards with these devices, and click **OK**.
+   You can change the **Life-Cycle** to other options then *Beta*
-8. Click on **IP File Groups** and expand the sub-folders to see its content.
+7. Click on IP *File Groups* and expand the sub-folders to see its content.
 You can add additional files, like testbench, but we won’t do that here.

 ![image-20220120112544771](img/Building_Basic_Elements_for_IPI/fig4.png)Updating IP File Groups

 ### Edit IP Customization Parameter with the desired default value and type of values allowed

-1. Click on the *IP Customization Parameters* and verify that DELAY parameter is included since it is defined in the source file.
+1. Click on the IP *Customization Parameters* and verify that DELAY parameter is included since it is defined in the source file.

 ![image-20220120112544771](img/Building_Basic_Elements_for_IPI/fig5.png)